 - Purchasing insurance to cover the risks of running your business is advisable.
 Consider consulting an insurance specialist on the matter.

-- Report your business income and expenses on Federal Form Schedule C, Profit or Loss from Business.
-If you are required to complete federal Schedule C, then you must provide a copy of your federal return, including Schedule C. This form is included with your California personal income tax return (CA Form 540).
+- Report your business income and expenses on federal Form Schedule C, Profit or Loss from Business.
+If you are required to complete federal Schedule C, then you must provide a copy of your federal return, including Schedule C. This form is included with your California personal income tax return (Form 540 or Form 540 NR for non-residents).

 - The return due date is normally April 15 for calendar year taxpayers.